What is the problem?

 - Performance standards should be a hospital wide priority.

-- Hospital wide acute services need to match patient need throughout the whole week.
+- Hospital wide acute services need to match service availability to patient need throughout the whole week.

 - Internal Professional Standards should be negotiated and delivered.